 We will without a doubt be scheduling an extended stay in the area sometime soon to take our boys back to the spot where it all happened.

-There are dozens of places to eat in Downtown Mount Dora (and we are working on a story about our favorites) but I’d put the Windsor Rose Tea Room in a list of “things to do” – even though you can certainly dine here.
-It is an experience all it’s own.
+There are dozens of places to eat in Downtown Mount Dora but I’d put the Windsor Rose Tea Room in a list of “things to do” – even though you can certainly dine here.
+It is an experience all its own.